Lothrop’s Opera House (Olympia Theater)

 17-27 Pleasant Street

-Shuttered in January 2006, the theater remains vacant, while retail activity has continued in its’ modified storefronts.
-Recently included in the Worcester Redevelopment Authority’s Downtown Urban Revitalization Plan as a potential “Building to be Demolished,” Worcester’s oldest remaining theater is in potential danger.
-The building appeared on the 2016 Preservation Worcester Most Endangered Structures List.
+Shuttered in January, 2006, the theater remains vacant, while retail activity has continued in its’ modified storefronts.
+Targeted within the Worcester Redevelopment Authority’s Downtown Urban Revitalization Plan as a potential “Building to be Demolished,” Worcester’s oldest remaining theater is in imminent danger.
+This is Lothrop’s Opera House/ Olympia Theater’s third appearance on Preservation Worcester’s Most Endangered Structures List.